 Doct.
-Well, well, well.
+Well, well, well, --

 Gent.
-Pray God it be, Sir.
+Pray God, it be, sir.

 Doct.
-This disease is beyond my practice: yet I have known those which have walk'd in their sleep, who have died holily in their beds.
+This disease is beyond my practice: Yet I have

+known those which have walk'd in their sleep, who have died holily in their beds.

-Lady M. Wash your hands, put on your night-gown; look not so pale. -- I tell you yet again, Banquo's buried: he cannot come out on's grave.
+Lady M. Wash your hands, put on your night-gown; look not so pale: -- I tell you yet again, Banquo's buried; he cannot come out of his grave.